 MLT Aikins lawyers have extensive experience representing clients at all levels of court in constitutional litigation and appellate advocacy arising from complex Charter challenges and Federalism (division-of-powers) issues.

-- Good Spirit School Division v Christ the Teacher RCSSD No. 212 & Government of Saskatchewan (heard by the Saskatchewan Court of Queen’s Bench in November 2015) – MLT Aikins lawyers serve as counsel to Saskatchewan’s public school boards in a constitutional challenge to the education funding regime in Saskatchewan.
-The trial in this matter before the Saskatchewan Court of Queen’s Bench has concluded and a judgment is pending.
-In previous proceedings, our lawyers have successfully opposed an application to strike a constitutional claim for alleged lack of merit and lack of standing, and have successfully pursued an application to admit evidence of the challenged legislation’s impact on third parties.
+- Good Spirit School Division v Christ the Teacher RCSSD No. 212 & Government of Saskatchewan (heard by the Saskatchewan Court of Queen’s Bench in April 2017) – MLT Aikins lawyers serve as counsel to Saskatchewan’s public school boards in a constitutional challenge to the education funding regime in Saskatchewan.
+The team of MLT Aikins lawyers, led by Robert Leurer and Khurrum Awan, were recently successful in obtaining judgment in the Court of Queen’s Bench for Saskatchewan.
+The case concerns the constitutionality of government funding for the attendance of non-minority faith students who attend minority separate schools and is what Justice Layh described in the judgment “one of the most significant lawsuits in the province’s history”.

 - Attorney General of Saskatchewan v Lemare Lake Logging Ltd., 2015 SCC 53 – Our firm was appointed as amicus curiae counsel by the Supreme Court of Canada to argue the position of the Respondent in a paramountcy case involving an alleged conflict between the receivership provision in section 243 of the federal Bankruptcy and Insolvency Act and the farmland foreclosure provisions in Part II of the provincial Saskatchewan Farm Security Act.